pyusb/pyusb/README.rst

 Reporting bugs/Submitting patches
 =================================

-Some people have been sending me patches and reporting bugs directly in my email.
-Please, do it through SourceForge tracker, I had a hardtime tracking their names to put them in the acknowledgments file. ;-)
+Some people have been sending patches and reporting bugs directly at my email.
+Please, do it through Trac, I had a hardtime tracking their names to put them in the acknowledgments file. ;-)

 PS: this README file was based on the great Josh Lifton's one... ^_^